valentinacupac/aviont/README.md

 # Optivem OpenData (C#)

-The purpose of this project is to enable easy access to various OpenData sources.
+The purpose of this project is to enable easy access to various OpenData sources, providing both command line and Windows GUI access.
+Data is retrieved from Quandl (Financial & Economics OpenData).
-* Enable connecting to various OpenData providers [in-progress: Milestone 1]
-* Provide a console interface for command line users to organize downloads [pending: Milestone 2]
-* Provide an easy-to-use GUI application to organize downloaded files [pending: Milestone 3]

-Supported providers:
-* Quandl Financial & Economics OpenData

-# Documentation
+## Pages

-Documentation for users and developers is being updated on the [Optivem OpenData Wiki](../../wiki) page.
+* [Wiki](../../wiki) - Contains documentation for users and developers
+* [Milestones](../../milestones) - Shows the project milestones
+* [Issues](../../issues) - Allows you to report issues for this project

-# Licence
+## Licence

 This project is licenced under the Apache License Version 2.0, which means it can be freely redistributed / modified / used in both commercial and non-commercial projects.

+## Contact

+Any questions or comments can be sent to valentina.cupac [at] optivem [dot] com.